-Instead, I arrived to find a frail but grinning woman curled up in a bright red fleece blanket (that she must have brought from home), surrounded by piles of books and beads that she was methodically, almost joyfully weaving into bracelets.
+Instead, I arrived to find a frail but grinning woman curled up in a bright red fleece blanket, surrounded by piles of books and beads that she was methodically, almost joyfully weaving into bracelets.
 The chair at her bedside was void of friend or family, but she seemed unbothered by this solitude.
 As I approached her bed, she looked up at me warmly, her eyes shining sweetly through grimaces of pain, her greying, frizzy hair bursting outward like a halo around her forehead, and apologetically requested a small dose of medication to tide her over for the night.
-“I’m so sorry to bother you with this,” she offered, “I know how busy you must be.”
+“I’m so sorry to bother you with this doctor,” she offered, “I know how busy you must be.”

 I was instantly struck by the calmness of Sandra’s presence, which persevered even in this moment of pain she was experiencing.
 “Please, don’t apologize!,” I replied, feeling compelled to return her smile, “We’re here to help you be comfortable and safe.”

-Sandra’s authentic presence made it easy to be kind in return.
-Her bedside was an oasis of peace in an otherwise stressful shift, where the chance of night-time strokes or heart attacks kept me constantly on edge, where I worried about not knowing my fifty patients well enough to treat them all with the precision of care they deserved (a daytime doctor at this hospital maxes out at 8 patients, for reference).
+Sandra’s authenticity made it easy to be kind in return.
+Her bedside was an oasis of peace in an otherwise stressful shift, where the chance of night-time strokes or heart attacks kept me constantly on edge, where I worried about not knowing my fifty patients well enough to treat them all with the precision of care they deserved (a daytime doctor at this hospital cares for 8 patients, for reference).
 Her peacefulness was so magnetic that I found myself always passing her room on my way elsewhere, even to absorb her from a distance.
 But Sandra had me puzzled as well: how could a woman this close to death, with such poor prognosis for survival, be so happy and full of life?

-Over the next few nights I made it a point to have at least one conversation with Sandra before the inevitable nocturnal chaos ensued (and before she dozed off in her fuzzy, red blanket).
+Over the next few nights I made it a point to have at least one conversation with Sandra before the inevitable nocturnal chaos ensued (and before she dozed off, swaddled in her fuzzy, red blanket).
 In those few interactions, she opened her life to me without hesitation.
-She spoke lovingly of her Buddhist faith, and her mantra “Nam myoho renge kyo” meaning (to my best understanding) “let us devote our mind and body to the manifestations of the mystic nature of life.”
-She spoke with passion about her accomplished careers, from international trade to local real estate, and about her recent mecca to a sacred hilltop in Japan, which she took immediately after learning about her terminal diagnosis.
+She spoke lovingly of her Buddhist faith, and her mantra “Nam myoho renge kyo” meaning (to my best interpretation of her lengthy translations) “let us devote our mind and body to the manifestations of the mystic nature of life.”
+She spoke with passion about her accomplished career milestones, exciting travels in international trade and fascinating properties uncovered in local real estate, and about her recent mecca to a sacred hilltop in Japan, which she took immediately after learning about her terminal diagnosis.
 She also shared about her beloved relationships, including her dear husband, and her secret hope that he would fall in love again one day after she passed, so that–as she deeply hoped–she could be reincarnated as his grandchild.

 “I’ll think of you every time I wear it,” I replied, in awe of the generosity of a woman from whom so much was being taken.